SECOND VAN CLIBURN INTERNATIONAL PIANO COMPETITION

 WINNERS’ UPDATES

 BLANCA URIBE The bronze medalist performs frequently in Europe, South America, and the United States.
 Her notable achievements include recordings of the complete Iberia suite of Isaac Albéniz, and performances of all 32 Beethoven sonatas in South America and at Vassar College.
-She has served on many competition juries, including at the 2013 Van Cliburn International Piano Compeititon.
+She has served on many competition juries, including at the 2013 Van Cliburn International Piano Competition.

 MARIA LUISA LOPEZ-VITO Ms. Lopez-Vito retired from live performance in 2002.
 She devoted her career to championing the piano music of Theodor Adorno and to teaching piano to disadvantaged children in her native Philippines.